Why 50% of Websites Score Below 70 on AI SEO

 Evidence from 285 unique websites and 250+ completed audits.
 Structured data is the single biggest blocker of AI SEO visibility.
 Here is what the numbers say, why it matters, and what to fix first.

-More than half of the websites we audited scored below 70 on structured data.
-The overall average AI SEO score was 71.8 out of 100.
-The average structured data score was 70.2.
-That two-point gap is where AI search visibility lives or dies.
+The overall average AI SEO score was 74.1 out of 100.
+The average structured data score was 55.8.
+That eighteen-point gap is where AI search visibility lives or dies.

 Between April 1 and May 29, 2026, SEOReport processed 285 unique website audits.
-Two hundred and fifty of them completed with full scorecards.
-The engine evaluated each site on forty-two checks spanning crawlability, performance, security, canonicalization, metadata, AI readiness, and structured data.
+We analyzed 298 completed scorecards from that period.
+The engine evaluated each site on checks spanning crawlability, performance, security, canonicalization, metadata, AI readiness, and structured data.
 The sample ranged from single-page founder portfolios to multi-language ecommerce properties with tens of thousands of URLs.

 The story is not the overall score.
 It is what happened when we isolated the structured data category.
-More than half the sample — fifty percent and above — scored between 50 and 69 on structured data alone.
-Only sixteen percent scored 90 or above.
+The distribution was split: thirty-one percent scored below 50, and forty-one percent scored 90 or above.
+Only a quarter sat in the middle.
 Structured data is supposed to be the easiest win in technical SEO.
-For most sites, it is not even on the board.
+For most sites, it is either working well or not working at all — with little ground in between.

 The dataset